mdminhazulhaque/kakitangan-cli/README.md

   --help             Show this message and exit.
 ```

-By default, it will show leaves AFTER current date.
+By default, it will show leaves AFTER the current date.
 You can see all leaves with `-a` parameter.

 ```
 $ kakitangan.py colleagues